 After that, the final step is to name the Zap.

-I called it “Intercom Conversation -> Process Street Support Checklist”, but you can call it whatever memorable name you wish.
+I called it “Intercom Conversation -> Process Street Support Process”, but you can call it whatever memorable name you wish.